venkywd/vue-build-a-bot/README.md

 # build-a-bot

-Vue app with some minor variations from Jim Cooper's PLuralsight course.
+Vue app with some minor variations from Jim Cooper's Pluralsight course.

+Also see the node server here -> https://github.com/johnpapa/vue-build-a-bot-server

 ## Project setup